phbergsmann/phbergsmann.github.com/_posts/2014-04-04-typo3-with-hhvm.md

 <?php

 if (defined('HHVM_VERSION')) {
-        echo 'HHVM';
         throw new Exception();
 }

 phpinfo();
 {% endhighlight %}

-This should return the usual PHPInfo
+This should return the usual PHP-info.

+If I forgot something or something is wrong let me know through the comments!